Corporate website of Orient Corporation

 Counter measures

 • To prevent the leakage of sensitive information, including personal data of our valued customers, we have established regulations and procedures for information handling.
-We implement security measures on our systems, provide staff education and training, and manage access to our facilities, ensuring proper information handling.
+We implement security measures on our systems by implementing organizational, technical, human, and physical measures, including provide staff education and training, and manage access to our facilities, ensuring proper information handling.

 Risks